What were you doing before Le Wagon?

 Why did you choose Le Wagon?

-What do you think of the space?
+What did you think of the bootcamp?